 In South Africa, Chevrolet models are no longer available to purchase through Chevrolet or General Motors dealerships, but other third-party dealerships may still stock them, and you can still buy a pre-owned Chevrolet.

-Chevrolet still services their vehicles that are under warranty.
+Under the Chevrolet service plan, vehicles that are still under warranty are eligible for servicing.
 If you are looking to find the nearest Chevrolet service agent, you can find their contact details and location on Chevrolet South Africa's website.

 The most iconic and familiar Chevrolet model ever produced is by far the Corvette series.
 From its first unveiling in 1963 as the Stingray, the Corvette has been at the forefront of American muscle cars.
 The current C7 generation is a lightweight, front-engine sports car that boasts styling as dramatic as the engine noise it makes.